Is Your Relationship In Trouble If You’re Feeling Ignored By Your Partner?

 What to do when feeling ignored by your partner

 Do you feel neglected by your partner, or does it seem like things happen coincidently, making it difficult to get time in with your partner?
 Maybe you notice the time spent together has been reduced to a minimum lately.
 Your partner seems distracted by other things, such as work, family, or hobbies.
 Perhaps you feel like your partner's friends are getting more time in with them than you.
 The dynamics of your relationship have changed, and you may wonder what this could mean moving forward.
-Now could be the time to step back and look at your situation to see what could have led to this feeling.
+If you feel neglected in a relationship, consider taking the time to step back and look at your situation to see what could have led to this feeling.
 Assessing your relationship may determine possible solutions to reestablish the connection you desire.

 When you feel lonely due to neglect from your partner, assess how things have been between you and your partner lately as a starting point.
 Think about how long you've felt ignored and what actions or events could have contributed to your feelings.
 Maybe you feel ignored, but your partner has been so busy they don't realize it.
 Perhaps an emotional disconnect occurred that made the situation more complicated.
 Here are some tips to help you get past the situation: